RayaneNasri/comfyui-raw-processing/SUIVI.md

     - research on contrast algorithms
     - implementing contrast_linear_global and testing it with several contrast_factors
   * Ghiles :
+    - Fixed a bug in the makefile where it it wasn't removing the nodes of other branches in the submodule of ComfyUI, which was causing problems when switching branches.
   * Rayane :
+    - Continue research about masking with deep learning algorithms

 ## Between 13/05/2026 and 27/05/2026